andergisomon/blog/content/posts/Internship_Reflections/Building_a_Soft_PLC/index.md

 Since the PLC and other glueware are all software, it can live in an industrial PC, satisfying requirement [**6.**](#a-plc-is-anything-that-satisfies-the-following).
 I didn't satisfy **4.** and **5.** due to time constraints, but that's something I'll be fixing [soon!]({{< ref "posts/my_projects/index.md#planned-projects" >}})

 The figure above is motivated by my desire to explore as many technologies I could.
-There's nothing that prevents me from implementing the Telegram bot in Go or Java, but I really wanted to learn Zig, so I decided to write that part in it.
+Nothing prevented me from implementing the Telegram bot in Go or Java, but I really wanted to learn Zig, so I decided to write that part in it.

+Repo of the core PLC runtime and glueware available [here](https://github.com/andergisomon/Gipop).

 ### Slight tangent